nmur/fightcade-plugin-chat-user-info/README.md

 # fightcade-plugin-chat-user-info
-Plugin to display status, country, rank, and ping next to the name of users in Fightcade chat
+Plugin to display status, country, rank, and ping next to the name of users in Fightcade chat.

+All credit goes to [Ren](https://x.com/rencoding).
+This is a direct port of the same code included in their [Fightcade Renhanced Plugins](https://github.com/Arkadyzja/fcade-renhanced), just extracted to work with the [fightcade-plugin-manager](https://github.com/nmur/fightcade-plugin-manager).

+## Installation

+If you have not done so already, download and install the [fightcade-plugin-manager](https://github.com/nmur/fightcade-plugin-manager).

+Download `chatUserInfo.js` from the latest [release](https://github.com/nmur/fightcade-plugin-chat-user-info/releases) and place it in your `Fightcade\fc2-electron\resources\app\inject\plugins` directory.

+## Limitations

+When used alongside the [fightcade-plugin-ping-filter](https://github.com/nmur/fightcade-plugin-ping-filter), the Rank and Ping Bars are not shown.